-This WwTW discharges into the River Thames.
-Downstream of the discharge point by 9.3 km is Culham Brake SSSI.
+This WwTW discharges into the Northfield Brook.
+Downstream of the discharge point by 9.5 km is Culham Brake SSSI.
 The next nearest statutory designated site is over 22km downstream.
-The current WFD status at the discharge point is 'High' for BOD and ammonia and 'Good' for phosphates.
-Therefore water quality in the receiving watercourse is generally very good.
+The current WFD status at the discharge point is 'Bad' for ammonia and 'Poor' for phosphates and BOD not assessed.
+Therefore water quality in the receiving watercourse is generally not very good.
 Modelling has identified that, even with a revised condition permit, some deterioration in all three parameters at the point of discharge is expected over the plan period but it will be small (less than 10%) and will not result in the status of the receiving watercourse being negatively affected.